Awarri/awagpt/README.md

 # AwaGPT

 **AwaGPT** is a powerful Python library designed for developers to interact with advanced language and audio models.
-It provides a seamless way to generate text, stream responses, transcribe audio, and translate text between languages using RESTful APIs.
+It provides a seamless way to generate text, stream responses, transcribe audio, and translate text between languages.

 ## Features